 Create Backup Schedule

-This section describes how to create a schedule to automatically start backups.
+This article explains how to create a schedule to automatically start backups.

 Backup scheduling is based on full backups and incremental backups.
 For more information, see Backup Essentials.